 Dojin (male) and Dosoon (female) are the parents of the 4 young pups.
 But no more puppies for them!
 They were recently neutered and spayed respectively.
 Unfortunately, both have also tested positive for heartworm and have begun treatment.
 They are currently staying at a private shelter with other dogs.

 We have, to date, invested approximately over $9,500 CAD in the rescue and care of these dogs.
-Finding vet care and boarding facilities are especially difficult for Dosa breeds as they are marginalized for being a dangerous, aggressive breed under misinformed stereotypes.
-This means paying premium prices for services, and travelling long distances for them.
+Finding vet care and boarding facilities is especially difficult for Dosa breeds as they are marginalized for being a dangerous, aggressive breed under misinformed stereotypes.
+This means paying premium prices for services and travelling long distances for them.

 - Vet care (vaccinations, spay/neuter/heartworm treatments, and other medical needs) – $6000+